 I've been playing video games for decades now.

-I played some of the first classic games, when they were released.
+I played some of the first classic games upon release.
 Secret of Monkey Island.
 Another World.
 Even obscurities now lost to time, like the French scifi game Captain Blood.

-I fondly remember arthouse developers of the time, too, like Psygnosis.
+I fondly remember arthouse developers from then, too, like Psygnosis.

 There was always a question, from the beginning, as to what these computer games were really about.